Davido throws hard punches, matches trainer's energy during boxing session

 Beyond regular workouts, the singer also has a training session with a boxer and he recently shared one of their moments.

-Davido and his trainer went through a practiced routine and the singer seems to have mastered the moves as he threw hard punches at his instructor.
+Davido and his trainer went through a practised routine and the singer seems to have mastered the moves as he threw hard punches at his instructor.

+Nigerian dad throws away his bag, rushes son who returned from US after 20-yrs, hugs him tightly in cool video

 As usual, the father of three shared different views of his training session on his Instagram story channel.